 Come the weekend, most Brits like to let their hair down by heading to the pub.
 If they’re feeling more energetic, a nightclub might also be on the cards.

-The UK’s binge-drinking culture is pretty renowned.
+The UK’s binge-drinking culture is fairly infamous abroad.
 While it isn’t particularly sensible, it’s likely something you’ll witness first-hand if you live there.

 We also have a blog on British nightlife observations from the point of view of an expat.

-The UK has a rich history in the arts, and it’s something that garners a lot of popularity and support.
+The United Kingdom has a rich history in the arts, and it’s something that garners a lot of popularity and support.
 London’s West End has a reputation akin to New York’s Broadway.
-The West End is home to several theatres showing popular plays and musicals, many of which go on to tour the rest of the country.
+In fact, the West End is home to several theatres showing popular plays and musicals, many of which go on to tour the rest of the country.

 Many genres of music have a huge following in the UK, from the country’s superclubs putting on famous DJs, to the likes of Wembley Stadium and the O2 hosting international stars like Beyonce.
 Then there’s the UK’s renowned music festivals – the likes of Glastonbury attract hundreds of thousands of music fans every year.